 There, I said it.

 I am going to play golf because I care about the election but I want a break from caring for at least four hours.
-I am going to vote and then I’d rather be in three feet of fescue than anywhere near my Twitter feed.
+I am going to vote and then I’d rather be in three feet of fescue than anywhere near social media.
 The spotty cell service at my golf course never seemed like a good thing until now.

 I am going to play golf because it will be partly sunny on Election Day, and because I sense deep disruptions on the horizon.
 Word is they’re punching the greens next week.